harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/tle18p1:**

 This problem asks you to recognize digits from bitmap images.
 The first line of input contains an integer, ~N~, the number of test images.
-Followed by ~28N~ lines, each line contains ~28~ real numbers between ~0~ and ~1~, rounded to 5 decimal places, representing ~N~ ~28\times28~ bitmap images, where each image contains a decimal digit.
+Followed by ~28N~ lines, each line contains ~28~ real numbers between ~0~ and ~1~, representing ~N~ ~28\times28~ bitmap images, where each image contains a decimal digit.
 Your program should output ~N~ lines, each line indicates the digit in the image.

 The image represented in the sample input can be found in [this comment](https://dmoj.ca/problem/tle18p1#comment-12374).